jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-65.md

 Similarly, a third vortex, whose center is not in the plane SAFE but above it, forming a triangle with the centers S and F, and which is connected with the other two vortices AEI and AEV in the line AE, should move from A through E upwards.

-Given this, the fourth vortex, whose center is f, cannot move from E towards I to agree with the motion of the first vortex, because it would oppose the motions of the second and third vortices; nor can it move from E towards V like the second vortex, because it would conflict with the first and third vortices; nor can it finally move upwards from E like the third vortex, because it would conflict with the first and second vortices.
+Given this, the fourth vortex, whose center is f, cannot move from E towards I to agree with the motion of the first vortex, because it would oppose the motions of the second and third vortices.

+Nor can it move from E towards V like the second vortex, because it would conflict with the first and third vortices.

+Nor can it finally move upwards from E like the third vortex, because it would conflict with the first and second vortices.

 Therefore, it must have one of its poles towards E and the other in the opposite direction towards B, rotating around the axis EB, from I to V.

 ### 66. The motions of these vortices are somehow deflected to harmonize with each other.